-- The Evacuation Director will summarize evaluation comments and initiate appropriate follow-up for items that need improvement. - The Evacuation Director will complete and distribute the Evacuation Drill Report Form (attached).
+- The Evacuation Director will summarize evaluation comments and initiate appropriate follow-up for items that need improvement. - The Evacuation Director will complete and distribute the Evacuation Drill Report Form (see Appendix H example on page 49).

 Appendix G

 Evacuation Drills and Crowd Management for Public Assemblies